PyJaipur/100DaysOfCode/nikh-06/README.md

 Today was a super unproductive day but still managed to move forward in Python Course and revised some previous concepts of Python.

+### Day 16

+Today I solved 3 problems on SPOJ and moved forward in my Python Course to learn more about functions.